 Contamination probe is connected to phone with Bluetooth.
 Mobile app for contamination instructs the users with measurements.

 All you need is a standard web connection.
 Log in with your password and obtain full visibility and reports for the radiation data.

 “We monitor dose range in radiopharmaceutical preparation and utilization rooms, as well as in patient rooms during isolation of patients treated with radioactive iodine.
 Real-time remote radiation monitoring reduces staff exposure to radiation and helps verify that treatment has been administered as planned.
-In addition, it enables optimized demobilization of patients, ultimately leading to cost savings.
+In addition, it enables optimized discharge times for patients, ultimately leading to cost savings.
 Monthly reports with all measured data are sent automatically by email to the responsible person.
 Manual recordkeeping and additional checkups are no longer necessary.”